 Reasons:

-• Site Seems abandoned: The site appears to be abandoned; our tests and user feedback indicate zero response from customer service.
+- Site appears abandoned: The site appears to be abandoned; our tests and user feedback indicate zero response from customer service.
+The X (Twitter) account has also been inactive since August 2025.

 Verdict: We advise users to avoid this platform until operational stability and withdrawal processing are restored.